Mason Valley WMA

 View Nevada Fishing Map in a larger map

-Mason Valley Wildlife Management Area (MVWMA) is located in north Mason Valley in Lyon County, seven miles north of Yerington.
-The property was purchased by the state in 1955 to develop wetlands for waterfowl.
-As the wetlands expanded, ponds and sloughs were created and were ideal for warmwater fish such as largemouth bass and catfish.
-With the completion of the Mason Valley Hatchery in 1990, a constant supply of water was ensured and led to the expansion of the Fish Series ponds.
+Mason Valley Wildlife Management Area (MVWMA) was purchased by the state in 1955 to develop wetlands for waterfowl.
+As the wetlands expanded, ponds and sloughs were created, which became ideal for warmwater fish such as largemouth bass and catfish.
+With the completion of the Mason Valley Hatchery in 1990, a constant supply of water was ensured and led to the expansion of the Fish Series ponds. .

-The Fish Series ponds include Hinkson Slough, Bass Pond, Crappie Pond, and North Pond.
-The ponds range from 15 to 200 acres and the average depth for most of the ponds is 3 to 4 ft, although North Pond is 13 ft deep.
-Management emphasis is generally toward quality largemouth bass angling.
-However, trout are stocked in North Pond and Hinkson Slough.
-Trout include bowcutt (rainbow trout x cutthroat trout hybrid) and rainbow trout with Hinkson Slough producing trophy-size trout.
-Channel catfish and bluegill are also present, with bluegill reaching over 1 lb.
-For Hinkson Slough, anglers generally catch from 3 to 6 fish per trip.
-Early spring is the best time to catch trout, while late spring and summer are the best time for largemouth bass.
-Trophy Book entries include an 8 lb 4 oz largemouth bass, an 18 lb channel catfish, and a 5 lb 5 oz rainbow trout.
-North Pond has an improved boat ramp, outhouses, and paved parking and Bass Pond and Hinson Slough have a padded and gravel boat ramp, respectively.
-Primitive camping is only allowed at Sandridge Campground.
+The Fish Series Ponds include Hinkson Slough, Bass Pond, Crappie Pond, and North Pond and are the primary ponds that anglers fish.
+The ponds range from 15 to 200 acres and depths are generally less than five to eight feet deep, although North Pond is 13 feet deep.
+Management emphasis is generally toward quality largemouth bass angling, however, trout are stocked in North Pond and Hinkson Slough.
+Trout include bowcutt (rainbow trout x cutthroat trout hybrid) and rainbow trout with Hinkson Slough producing trophy-sizes.
+Channel catfish and bluegill are also present, with bluegill reaching over one pound.
+North Pond has an improved boat ramp, and paved parking, and Bass Pond and Hinson Slough have a padded and gravel boat ramp, respectively.
+Restrooms are placed throughout the management area and at North Pond and Hinkson Slough.
+Camping is only allowed at Sandridge Campground on the management area.

 Vessels must be operated at a speed that leaves a flat wake, but in no case may a vessel be operated at a speed in excess of 5 nautical miles per hour.
 However, all vessels are prohibited from February 15 through August 15 of each year; except on Hinkson Slough; Bass Pond; Crappie Pond; Beaver Slough; the Walker River; and North Pond.
 See the ‘Boating Restrictions in Wildlife Management Areas’ section of the ‘Nevada Fishing Seasons and Regulations’ for more information.